Baby Shower Questions Answered

 Does my baby shower have to have a theme?

-Having an idea of what kind of decor you would like will be helpful to the host but no, you don’t have to have a theme.
-Often times just some simple flowers make wonderful decorations for an event like this.
-However, if the host is willing and able to afford the cost of decorations and wants to do a theme, then by all means go for it!
+Having an idea of what kind of decor you would like will be helpful to the host, but you don’t have to have a theme.
+Often just some simple flowers make wonderful decorations for an event like this.
+However, if the host is willing and able to afford the cost of decorations and wants to do a theme, then by all means, go for it!

 Is a baby shower just for women?